markekraus/PSMSGraph/docs/functions/Invoke-GraphRequest.md

 ```

 ## DESCRIPTION
-This is esentially an Invoke-ebRequest wrapper that handles the Access Token lifecycle and Authorization header.
+This is esentially an Invoke-WebRequest wrapper that handles the Access Token lifecycle and Authorization header.
 This requires a valid Access Token in the form of a MSGraphAPI.Oauth.AccessToken and returns a MSGraphAPI.RequestResult Object

 ## EXAMPLES